jmlavoier/react-multi-step-form/README.md

 # Multi Step Form
 It's a simple step-by-step form using React/Redux.
+Created to solve this [challenge](https://gist.github.com/rewop/d3aa46cb3874c2a47e51c0a33f1f60f6#file-api-js).

 ## The project